-No. 1 Baylor wins 15th in a row, beating Oklahoma 61-57
+Baylor up to No. 1, beats Oklahoma 61-57 for 15th win in row

+WACO, Texas (AP) — Freddie Gillespie and the Baylor Bears can now say they have been No. 1 during the season.

+“Outside of that, guys have bigger goals,” Gillespie said.
+“That’s nice, thank God for it, but now just move forward.”
-WACO, Texas (AP) — MaCio Teague had 16 points, fellow transfer Davion Mitchell had 13 and Baylor held on to win its first-ever home game as the No. 1 team, beating Oklahoma 61-57 on Monday night.

-After leapfrogging Gonzaga for the top spot in the new AP Top 25 poll released earlier in the day, the Bears (16-1, 6-0 Big 12) stretched their winning streak to 15 games.
-They are 6-0 in conference play for the first time since winning their first 10 Southwest Conference games in 1948.
+MaCio Teague had 16 points, fellow transfer Davion Mitchell had 13 and Gillespie had a double-double as the Bears won their first-ever home game as the No. 1 team.
+They held on to beat Oklahoma 61-57 on Monday night, after leapfrogging Gonzaga for the top spot in the new AP Top 25 poll released earlier in the day,

-Brady Manek had 21 points to lead Oklahoma (12-6, 3-3), following up his career-high 31 points only two days earlier against TCU.
+“The Big 12, if you want to win a championship ,you’ve got to win your close games.
+You’ve got to win your homes games, and we did and that’s all that matters,” coach Scott Drew said.
+“Thanks to everyone for praying on that last shot.”

-The Sooners pulled to 59-57 on 3-pointers by Manek and Austin Reaves, and had the ball when Kristian Doolittle forced a steal against Baylor guard Jared Butler.
+The Sooners, down by 11 early after halftime, pulled to 59-57 on 3-pointers by Brady Manek and Austin Reaves, and had the ball when Kristian Doolittle got a steal against Baylor guard Jared Butler.
 But Reaves missed a potential go-ahead 3-pointer from the left corner in front of the Oklahoma bench with 6 seconds left.

+“I was proud of our guys for fighting and scratching and hanging in there,” Oklahoma coach Lon Kruger said.
+“I can’t say we had anything drawn up, it was a steal and it’s a break.”

+Baylor (16-1, 6-0 Big 12) won its 15th game in a row, second only to No. 4 San Diego State’s 19 in a row.
+The Bears are 6-0 in conference play for the first time since winning their first 10 Southwest Conference games in 1948, when they made the national championship game.

+Manek had 21 points to lead Oklahoma (12-6, 3-3), following up his career-high 31 points only two days earlier against TCU.

 The only other time the Bears reached No. 1 was in the poll released Jan.
 9, 2017, and they lost by 21 the next night at No. 10 West Virginia.
 They rebounded with a win at No. 25 Kansas State, but had slipped to No. 6 by time they returned home the following week.

 Teague, the junior guard who transferred from UNC Asheville, had a steal and a breakaway layup with just under seven minutes left to stretch the Baylor lead to 53-46.
-When he missed a 3 on his next shot, Freddie Gillespie had a putback slam.
+When he missed a 3 on his next shot, Gillespie had a putback slam.

-Gillespie finished with 12 points and 15 rebounds, his seventh double-double this season
+Gillespie finished with 12 points and a career-high 15 rebounds.
+It was the seventh double-double this season for the 6-foot-9 senior forward who started his career at the NCAA Division III level before walking on at Baylor.

 Mitchell scored 10 points with two 3s when Baylor broke a tie and went ahead to stay with a 17-6 run to end the first half.
 A shot clock-beating jumper was the first of seven points in a row for the former Auburn transfer.

-It was the sixth time in eight games that Mitchell scored in double figures.
-He had scored at least 10 points only four times in his first 43 career games, including 34 at Auburn as a freshman in 2017-18.
+It was the sixth time in eight games Mitchell scored in double figures.
+He had done so only four times in his first 43 career games, including 34 at Auburn as a freshman in 2017-18. … New Baylor football coach Dave Aranda got a huge ovation when he came onto the court during a timeout in the first half, about 10 1/2 hours after the start of his introductory news conference. … The Sooners’ last win over a No. 1 team was against Kansas in March 2002.
+They have lost their last six against No. 1s.

 BIG PICTURE